ArdanaLabs/ardana-dollar/utxo-design/cost-center.md

 To unlock a UTXO locked with this datum:

-- There must be a `treasuryState :: TreasuryState` accompanied by a certification token for `treasuryStateToken` with the name `treasuryStateHash`.
+- There must be a `treasuryState :: TreasuryState` with a corresponding certification token for `treasuryStateToken` with the name `treasuryStateHash`.
 - `ivTo (txInfoValidRange _) < treasuryState.certTokenExpiration + treasuryState.timestamp`.
 - `treasuryState.ownerAuthToken` must be minted or burned.